fmbot-discord/docs/docs/guildsettings/index.md

     `.fmserverreactions`

+---
 ### .fmtogglecommand

-You can enable/disable commands for your server.
+You can enable/disable commands per channel.

 To view all disabled commands, use `.fmtogglecommand` without any options.